-Each farm (or parcel in the case of commonage) is subject to a whole-farm assessment (or commonage unit assessment) of water quality impacts and risk.
+Each farm (or parcel in the case of commonage) is subject to a whole-farm assessment of water quality impacts and risk.

 There are three assessments that give rise to the final result:

 Watercourse condition.
 All watercourses (streams, rivers, drains) are assessed in relation to risks arising from flow, livestock, sediment, and nutrients.
 Watercourses are scored according to four categories from poor to excellent.